“I’m afraid of the pain.”

 Maybe you’ve thought it, or said it, yourself.

-Labor is scary to a lot of first-time moms because it’s something that’s never been experienced before.
+Labor can feel scary to some first-time moms because it’s something you’ve never been experienced before.
 You have no idea how to think of it.
 Or what to expect.
 But chances are you are sure you’ll be in pain.
 So you aren’t thinking about epidural alternatives.
-Your main worry is how many centimeters dilated you need to be to get that epidural to help you manage the pain.
+Your main worry is how many centimeters dilated you need to be to get your epidural to help you manage the pain.

 What if having a baby doesn’t have to be painful?

 How about if you don’t have to be in pain?

 What if you don’t need an epidural—or any other medication—during labor?